jimbobbennett/TechOrTreat/README.md

 sudo python3 app.py
 ```

-These samples use the Adafruit NeoPixel library, so in the code you will see each LED referred to as a 'pixel'.
+The LED samples use the Adafruit NeoPixel library, so in the code you will see each LED referred to as a 'pixel'.

-Each sample sets teh brightness of the pixels, on a scale of 0-1.
+Each LED sample sets the brightness of the pixels, on a scale of 0-1.
 How bright you can set the pixels depends on what color and the power available.
 If the brightness is too high for the available power, the pixels will not light up.
 If you need brighter pixels, you may need a higher amperage power supply.
 For example, using a USB terminal block with a 1A USB plug won't support as high a brightness as a 2.5A power block.
 It is advisable to use a power pack like the one linked above that supports higher amperages if you want to light long strips at full brightness.

 > If your pixels don't light up, as well as checking the power and connections, also try a lower brightness value.